-Therefore, you may still get allergic reaction from her.
+Therefore, you may still get an allergic reaction from her.
 On the other hand, the cat does not shed like common cats.
-In consequence, there is less shedding cat hair that sticks to your furniture.
+As a consequence, there is less shedding cat hair that sticks to your furniture.
 Therefore, you may be able to tolerate its allergen when you live with a hairless feline.

 3. Her Uniqueness